John Marks (tennis)

-John M.P.
-Marks (born 9 December 1952) is a former professional tennis player from Australia.
+John M. P. Marks (born 9 December 1952) is a former professional tennis player from Australia.

+Marks won the ILTF Western Australian Championships on grass in 1978 at Perth defeating Mark Edmondson, Chris Kachel, and Bob Carmichael in a marathon five set final.
+Marks would finish as runner-up in the same event in 1979 losing the final to Edmondson.

 Marks is best remembered for finishing runner-up in singles at the 1978 Australian Open, defeating Arthur Ashe in the semifinals.
+In the final, he lost in four sets to Vilas.
+"Vilas displayed magnificent court coverage and his adept use of the top spin lob worried Marks."
 As a result of this slam final appearance, he achieved his career-high singles ranking of world No. 44, after entering the tournament ranked No. 177.

-Marks never won a singles title during his career, but won 7 doubles titles and reached the semifinals of the men's doubles at the 1978 US Open.
+Marks never won a Grand Slam singles title during his career, but won 7 doubles titles and reached the semifinals of the men's doubles at the 1978 US Open.
 As a junior, Marks won the Australian Open boys' doubles in 1971, partnering Michael Phillips.